NL EN

 AMMIE: Alcohol Marketing Monitoring in Europe

-The AMMIE project started in 2008.
-The main aim of the project is the monitoring of alcohol marketing in 5 European countries (Denmark, Germany, Italy, Bulgaria and the Netherlands).
-This monitoring will be implemented by independent national NGOs based on the experience of the Dutch Institute for Alcohol Policy (STAP), who has been doing this since 2002 commissioned by the Dutch Ministry of Health, Welfare and Sport.
-Although these Member States differ in terms of drinking pattern as well as alcohol marketing regulation systems, in this project we develop a systematic monitoring tool that can be implemented in all selected countries.
+The AMMIE project started in 2008 and stopped in 2012.
+The main aim of the project was the monitoring of alcohol marketing in 5 European countries (Denmark, Germany, Italy, Bulgaria and the Netherlands).
+This monitoring has been implemented by independent national NGOs based on the experience of the Dutch Institute for Alcohol Policy (STAP), who has been doing this since 2002 commissioned by the Dutch Ministry of Health, Welfare and Sport.

 AMPHORA: (www.amphoraproject.net).

 AMPHORA aims to contribute with new evidence on scarcely explored or unexplored areas of alcohol consumption and alcohol-related harm in Europe.
 This knowledge will be disseminated to those engaged in policy-making for development and implementation of more effective public health measures.
-AMPHORA is a four-year €4 million project co-financed by the Seventh Framework Programme (FP7) of research of the European Commission and is coordinated by the Hospital Clínic de Barcelona (HCPB) in Spain.
+AMPHORA is a four-year project co-financed by the Seventh Framework Programme (FP7) of research of the European Commission and is overall coordinated by the 'Hospital Clínic de Barcelona' (HCPB) in Spain.
+STAP coordinates a longitudinal study into the impact of alcohol marketing on drinking behaviour of young people in Germany, Italië, Polen and the Netherlands.

 Bridging the Gap:

-The Eurocare project, Alcohol Policy Network in the Context of a Larger Europe: Bridging the Gap (BtG) was co-funded by the European Commission for the years 2004-2006.
-The main aim of the project was to create a vibrant alcohol policy network to further the development of an integrated Community strategy to reduce alcohol related-harm in the context of a larger Europe as embodied in the Council's conclusions of 5 June 2001, and to support and encourage European countries to implement the Council Recommendation on the drinking of alcohol by young people.
+Bridging the Gap (BtG) was co-funded by the European Commission for the years 2004-2006.
+The main aim of the project was to create a vibrant alcohol policy network to support and encourage European countries to implement the "Council Recommendation on the drinking of alcohol by young people".
 The project included partners in 30 European countries as well as the World Health Organization (European Office), the European Youth Forum, and the European Public Health Alliance.

 Building Capacity: (www.ias.org.uk) .